 List each professor's highest degree.
 Do not use "Dr." If a committee member has a dual role (that of thesis advisor and department chair, for example), list each role separately.
 If you have two advisors, list each one as "Professor in charge of" It is your responsibility to garner the signatures of the department chair and dean who are current for the semester in which you will earn your degree.
-The Vice Provost will sign the approval page only after your paper is reviewed by the Office of Graduate and Professional Education.
+The Interim Vice Provost will sign the approval page only after your paper is reviewed by the Graduate College.